yangl1996/homepage/content/misc/mit-tunnel-system/index.md

 MIT Facilities published [a map](http://web.mit.edu/facilities/maps/mit_Tunnel_map.pdf) of the tunnel system.
 There are signs at most intersections and building entrances, making navigation a lot easier.
+Also, the tunnels are laid right under the buildings either along east-west or north-south, so the compass in the smart phone can be very helpful..

-I'm also thinking about building an app to navigate the tunnels, using inertial navigation, WiFi fingerprint and compass.
-Hope I'll get the time...
+I'm also thinking about building an app to navigate the tunnels, using accelerometer, WiFi fingerprint and compass.
+Hope I'll have the time...